Four Terminal Commands I'd Like You to Run Before Handing Off From Claude Code to Humans (Mostly for macOS)

 git diff --staged | difit

-# Display diff of specific commit
+# Display differences of a specific commit

 git diff HEAD~3 | difit